dschreiber4/PE_Tracker/README.md

 # PE_Tracker
-This shows our integratio with Pivotal Tracker works.
+This shows our integration with Pivotal Tracker works.